AlternateNicko/Npl-Npp-Transpiled-Language/README.md

 ___
 - This code was first developed around November of 2024, Where I only had been learning python for about 3 months.
 - This transpiled language is a hobby language and project, This project was develop with the purpose of teaching me more about python, programming, debugging, and more
-- There are parts of the Npp source code that were written a year ago, where codes weren't structured properly, and some were written a few months ago, when I finally came back to work on to this language, which are structured neatly while still following the design of the program when i first written it.
+- There are parts of the Nlang source code that were written a year ago, where codes weren't structured properly, and some were written a few months ago, when I finally came back to work on to this language, which are structured neatly while still following the design of the program when i first written it.
 ___
 # What to expect
 ___
 - you should expect tons of bugs, errors, and parsing problems.
 This language is still not bug free
 - The language is getting bug fixes and development everyday, updates frequently every week, but sometimes it won't be quick, as I (main contributor) am also busy with other things.
-- Most updates are bug fixes, andmajor updates only drops whenever there are minimal bugs left that doesn't occur majorly in most programs
+- Most updates are bug fixes, and major updates only drops whenever there are minimal bugs left that doesn't occur majorly in most programs
-- Npp version 2 might take months or years, as I have plans to rewrite everything all with my current knowledge in programming.
+- Nlang version 2 might take months or years, as I have plans to rewrite everything all with my current knowledge in programming.
 - Testing takes long, as most tests works while some tests doesn't.
-Each tests are npp test programs, most of the time, I always test after debugging, some of these programs works, while others doesn't.
+Each tests are nlang test programs, most of the time, I always test after debugging, some of these programs works, while others doesn't.
 So some bug fixes makes little difference
 ___
 # Updates
 ___
 "npp.py" is where the main source code is located.
-Npp gets updates every 1-2 weeks for bug fixes, monthly for features
+Nlang gets updates every 1-2 weeks for bug fixes, monthly for features

-• Minor updates - Npp will get small features and bug fixes with this updates, Minor updates also includes updates outside of npp.py, built in libraries, or others will also get updates.
+• Minor updates - Nlang will get small features and bug fixes with this updates, Minor updates also includes updates outside of npp.py, built in libraries, or others will also get updates.
-• Major updates - Npp gets updates that includes huge features, additions, bug fixes, and even reworks.
+• Major updates - Nlang gets updates that includes huge features, additions, bug fixes, and even reworks.
 These updates are mostly rare, sometimes just every few months or a year if I have the time.
 This type of update is important as it could majorly improve speed, optimizations, future development, or syntaxes.